 OK, ladies – your home is like a fortress and you have a safe room stocked and ready.
 Are you ready?
-I mean really ready to handle a home invasion?
-This is Part 3 in a series on protecting yourself in your home and today the discussion will be on being mentally prepared.
+I mean really ready, to handle a home invasion?
+This is Part 3 in a series on protecting yourself in your home and today the discussion will be on mental preparedness.

-We can have everything “tangible” in place and ready, but if we are not mentally prepared and the unthinkable happens, we will be in such a high state of stress that if we are not emotionally and mentally prepared, we are not likely to be able to utilize all that we have physically put in place and protect ourselves.
+Everything “tangible” is in place and ready.
+However, mental preparation is necessary.
+If the unthinkable happens and we are not mentally prepared, we will be in such a high state of stress that we will not be able to utilize all the tools we have physically prepared to protect ourselves.

 Do you have a defensive mindset?
-We must live our lives with a defensive mindset, which simply means always being aware of what and who is around us and what their proximity or actions means or may mean to our safety.
-It also means that you are prepared and willing to use force to protect yourself.
+We must live our lives with a defensive mindset; always be aware of what and who is around us and what their proximity or actions mean or may mean to our safety.
+Be prepared and willing to use force to protect yourself most of all.

 Owning a firearm for your protection symbolizes your willingness to take the life of another human being as a last resort to save your life.
-If you are not prepared to do so, you are not ready to own a firearm for self-protection.
+However, if you are not prepared to do so, you are not ready to own a firearm for self-protection.
 Being “willing to” is not the same thing as “wanting to”.
-Be clear on what you are willing to do and what you are not willing to do and make clear choices based on these things.
+Be clear on what you are willing to do and what you are not willing to do and make clear choices based on your will.

-There is another powerful mental muscle that is key to your survival.
-That is your determination to never give up and your drive to survive.
+Determination is another powerful mental muscle that is to your survival.
+Determination is never giving up and having the drive to survive.
 This is the single most important factor in surviving a life threatening situation.
 You must have this attitude if forced to fight for your life.
-We have all heard stories of the “underdog” coming from behind or the smaller, weaker opponent finding some miraculous drive and power to overcome impossible odds.
+We have all heard stories of the “underdog” coming from behind; the smaller, weaker opponent finding some miraculous drive and power to overcome impossible odds.
 That MUST be you.

-Just as practicing your gun handling and shooting skills are necessary to be prepared, you must also exercise your mental skills.
+Just as it is necessary to practice your gun handling and shooting skills, you must also exercise your mental skills.
 These two well-honed skills working together are the means to protecting yourself in your home.
-You just can’t have one without the other.
-Both must be equally prepared and trained.
+You simply can’t have one without the other, you must be both mentally and physically prepared and trained.